pg9-dev/datahouse_assignment/README.md

   A simple backend server that implements the scoring logic in the datahouse assignment.
 The server listens on port 8000 and responds to post request on the '/' page.
+  If you are simply interested in the respective logic for data transformation, the file `src/utils.js` details for scoring an applicant.
 ---

 # Description